BestTimesToVisit.com Logo

 How easy is it to navigate Brussels using public transport?

-Brussels boasts an excellent public transportation system!
-The metro, trams, and buses are efficient and cover most of the city.
-Purchase a day or multi-day pass for cost-effectiveness.
-Download a transport app like STIB-MIVB for real-time information and route planning.
+Brussels boasts an excellent public transport system!
+The metro, trams, and buses are efficient and well-connected, making it easy to reach most attractions.
+Consider purchasing a day or multi-day pass for cost-effectiveness.
+Just be aware that some smaller streets in the historic center might require walking.

-What are some hidden gems or lesser-known spots in Brussels that you would recommend?
+What are some lesser-known gems in Brussels that you'd recommend?

-How safe is Brussels, and are there any particular safety concerns I should be aware of?
+How safe is Brussels, and are there any areas to avoid?

 Ready to Plan Your Trip?